Boating Under the Influence (BUI)

-Nevertheless, a BUI arrest can occur at any time of the year.
-The Marine Unit, part of the Hillsborough County Sheriff’s Office, enforces Florida boating laws, monitoring no-wake zones, looking for boaters under the influence of alcohol, and performing boating safety checks.
-The Marine Patrol Unit of the Tampa Police Department is also on the lookout for boaters who might be under the influence.
+The Marine Unit, part of the Hillsborough County Sheriff’s Office, enforces Florida boating laws by monitoring no-wake zones, looking for boaters under the influence of alcohol, and performing boating safety checks.

-If you were arrested in the Tampa Bay area for boating while under the influence (“BUI”) of an alcoholic beverage or while impaired by prescription medication or illegal drugs contact an experienced criminal defense attorney to discuss your case.
+If you were arrested in the Tampa Bay area for boating while under the influence (“BUI”) of an alcoholic beverage or impaired by prescription medication or illegal drugs, contact an experienced criminal defense attorney to discuss your case.

 An arrest for boating under the influence or drunk boating (BUI) in Florida can lead to a criminal record, probation, possible incarceration, fines, court costs, community service, alcohol courses, and your boat being impounded.

-If you have been arrested for Boating Under the Influence of drugs or alcohol in Florida, contact an experienced Tampa DUI Attorney to discuss your case in the Tampa Bay area including Hillsborough County, Pasco County, Pinellas County, or Polk County.
+If you have been arrested for Boating Under the Influence of drugs or alcohol in Florida, contact an experienced Tampa DUI Attorney at Sammis Law Firm.

-With offices in Tampa in Hillsborough County and New Port Richey in Pasco County, contact us to discuss your arrest for boating under the influence.
+Visit our offices in downtown Tampa, Clearwater, or New Port Richey.
+Contact us to discuss your arrest for boating under the influence.

 Call (813) 250-0500.